esper-io/dev-docs/docs/home/console.md

 You first need to prepare a Provisioning Template, and then go back to either edit the template to [add IMEI and/or serial numbers](./console.md#provisioning-templates) you wish to be provisioned by this template, or upload a CSV file from the Provisioning Template’s tile.

-***Tip: A passcode is used to validate that the device’s end user has permission to enroll and provision the device.
-This passcode is the Dock and Esper Settings app password that is specified in the 'Compliance Policy' screen in your Provisioning Template.
-If you don’t want a passcode, just leave the 'Password' field blank.
-Note that doing so will impact accessing the Dock and Esper Settings app -- this is an important consideration if you are running your app in Kiosk mode.***

 To begin the process of creating an IMEI and/or serial number enrolled provisioning template, you will need to first perform a [factory reset](./console.md#how-to-factory-reset-your-device) on your device.

 Once the factory reset has completed, on the first setup screen, click or tap on **START** (Note that the button's title may be a variation of 'Getting Started,' 'Setting Up Your Device,' or 'Let’s Go').